ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 ## Implementation sequence

+The files in [`tickets/`](tickets/) are the authoritative work breakdown.
+The ranges below group them into product milestones; each ticket's `Blocked by` field controls the exact order and safe parallelism within a milestone.
+No Quick adapter, external audit, benchmark harness, or broad public configuration model is part of the foundation unless its ticket is reached.

-### Slice 0 — Fresh foundation and shared Caliban seams
+### Milestone 0 — Structured Federation MVP (Tickets 1–14)

-- Branch from current `series/3.x`; add the gateway module fresh and compile its ordinary-method skeleton on the repository's current JVM Scala matrix.
-Provisionally narrow only after a concrete language/dependency constraint is recorded, and disable every publication task until Slice 3 re-confirms the matrix.
-- Add bounded parser support in core.
-- Add the generic response outcome/structured response error, encoded-interpreter core types, and core `IncomingHeaders` context; add Quick bounded unary decoding, header-context installation, status/cache parity, and encoded passthrough.
-- Establish private-constructor immutable public descriptions, diagnostic/outcome types, runtime shell, and private package boundaries.
+- Ticket 1 adds only the unpublished module and minimal `Gateway`/`GatewayRuntime` scaffolding needed to compile and establish public/private boundaries.
+It does not anticipate source, lookup, header, transport, planner, or configuration APIs owned by later tickets.
+- Ticket 2 adds the gateway-neutral Caliban core seams.
+Tickets 3–6 normalize pinned schemas, compose a client schema, prepare operations, and plan one deterministic remote root call.
+- Tickets 7–10 classify and execute one bounded remote call, then integrate nested data, null completion, errors, and classified source failure into the indexed store through a sink-parameterized structured projection writer.
+- Tickets 11–14 add local client introspection, one Federation entity transition, stable batching/correlation, and the complete structured Products-to-Reviews path with its request deadline, cancellation, trace-context, and ownership protocol.

 Exit checks:

-- Existing Caliban core/Quick suites pass on supported Scala versions.
-- Fake encoded interpreter parity covers both JSON media types, generic cache-control passthrough, `405` plus `Allow: POST` for GET mutation, `413` finite-body overflow, request error, executed result, overload, timeout, and internal server failure; gateway v1 separately proves it emits no cache-control directive and SSE remains structured.
-- Gateway exposes none of the prototype names; its Scala matrix is provisionally verified and publication is disabled.
+- The provisional Scala matrix compiles and publication remains disabled.
+- Direct embedded structured execution handles a root call, an entity transition, partial source failure, null completion, and client introspection with deterministic explanation.
+- The first projection implementation is sink-parameterized, but no gateway encoded sink or Quick behavior is implemented yet.
+- Cancellation and deadline tests release cooperative work exactly once and never fabricate a response for caller interruption.

-### Slice 1 — Federation walking skeleton
+### Milestone 1 — Remote protocol and acquisition completion (Tickets 15–16)

-Build this vertical slice through three internal milestones rather than one long subsystem branch:

-1. **Root call:** acquire/normalize/compose minimal Federation SDL, prepare and plan one root query, execute one scoped sttp call, assemble/project it through both surfaces, and expose it through Quick with finite deadline/limits and cancellation cleanup.
-2. **Entity transition:** add the verified source-call DAG, one `_entities` transition, batching/correlation, null/error records, deterministic explanation, and cancellation tests at each new handoff.
-3. **External skeleton:** add the current audit adapter after milestone 1 and selected root cases; add selected entity cases and the current benchmark adapter after milestone 2.
-The benchmark is a smoke/regression signal here, not an optimization gate.
+Complete the remote media/status/body-ownership matrix and bounded source-document lifetimes, then add independently bounded ordinary introspection and Federation `_service` schema acquisition.

 Exit checks:

-- Selected root and entity-transition audit cases pass through Quick and direct execution.
-- Parsed encoded bytes equal compatibility results semantically.
-- Explanation is deterministic.
-- Fault tests at admission, permits, HTTP ingestion, integration, and projection show no leaks.
+- Every remote response is classified before GraphQL integration, valid GraphQL envelopes win over HTTP status, and malformed/empty/oversized outcomes are typed and bounded.
+- Acquired schemas use independent finite cold-build budgets, protected static headers, redirects disabled by default, and accumulated source-attributed diagnostics.

-### Slice 2 — Heterogeneous graphs
+### Milestone 2 — Heterogeneous graphs (Tickets 17–25)

-- Ordinary introspection/pinned SDL and local `GraphQL[R]` sources.
-- Root coexistence, explicit lookup/batch correlation/shareability/requirements/transformation.
-- Header policy, source permits/timeouts, local structural import.
-- Canonical mixed remote Products/local Pricing/remote Reviews scenario.
+Add ordinary lookups, symmetric shareability, bounded route choice/coalescing, local Caliban execution, batch lookups and required arguments, structural transforms, runtime header policy, and immutable source execution configuration.
+Close the milestone with the canonical remote Products/local Pricing/remote Reviews graph.

 Exit checks:

-- Standalone ordinary, local-only, Federation-only, and mixed graphs share the runtime/planner.
+- Ordinary-only, local-only, Federation-only, and mixed graphs use the same composition, planner, scheduler, coordinator, and response machinery.
-- Environment intersections compile and run.
-- Invalid metadata accumulates deterministic diagnostics.
-- Local results make no JSON round trip.
+- Environment intersections compile and run, local results make no JSON round trip, and invalid metadata accumulates deterministic diagnostics.

-### Slice 3 — Federation and GraphQL breadth
+### Milestone 3 — Federation breadth and compatibility (Tickets 26–34)

-Expand breadth-first through the current audit: compound/multiple keys, multi-hop, `@requires`, `@provides`, `@override`, `@inaccessible`, interface objects/abstract types, shared roots, input/enum intersection, aliases/directives, null keys, conditions, partial errors, and mutations.
-Complete cost search, coalescing, requirement recursion, path rewriting, and null propagation.
-Add the small test reference planner/executor and property generators.
+Complete compound/multiple keys, multi-hop routing, recursive requirements and provides, ownership/visibility, abstract selections, aliases/fragments/directives/conditions, response-store property testing, and ordered mutations.
+Only then integrate the latest reviewed Federation Gateway Audit and close every in-scope case.

 Exit checks:

-- Every in-scope audit case in the recorded current revision passes through code-first composition.
-- Only explicitly staged features are excluded with recorded reasons.
+- Every in-scope audit case in the selected revision passes through native code-first composition; only explicitly reviewed staged features are excluded.
-- Encoded/structured parity covers success, partial error, source failure, abstract types, and mutation ordering.
+- The reference planner/executor and property scenarios cover completion, path mapping, ownership, and varied execution order.
-- Re-run the full gateway compile/test matrix against the real planner, dense DAG, response store, and generated-call code; record any evidence-backed narrowing and only then enable publication for supported versions.
+- Ticket 34 re-runs the real planner/executor across the full candidate Scala matrix and enables publication only for confirmed versions.

-### Slice 4 — Operational completion
+### Milestone 4 — Operational and HTTP completion (Tickets 35–45)

-Complete caches/single-flight, admission, source limits, retries, errors/masking, resolver/policy, warnings, drain/status with overdue counts, overdue-user-effect metrics, safe logging, and fault injection.
+Follow blockers rather than raw ticket number in this milestone.
+Tickets 35–39 add caches/single-flight, admission/drain/status, overdue/deadline narrowing, retry and masking policy, and operation resolution/policy.
+Tickets 43 and 44 may proceed once their own prerequisites are satisfied: they add the second projection sink and Quick ingress/header handling.
+Ticket 40 then audits every finite gateway, encoded-output, and Quick-input bound; Tickets 41–42 close metrics/logging and operational race testing.
+Ticket 45 connects Quick to the encoded gateway capability and proves structured/encoded HTTP parity before any benchmark uses it.

 Exit checks:

-- Exactly-once accounting/release under races and interruption.
+- Exactly-once accounting/release holds under races, interruption, deadlines, drain, retry, and uninterruptible user effects.
-- Retry safety, source-result handoff boundary, request-deadline inclusion, and injected uninterruptible local/resolver/policy/header effects remaining active/request-owned and overdue with late result delivery disabled until they exit.
-- Bounded memory/admission and immutable policy.
+- Every mandatory resource bound is finite, including Quick request bytes and final encoded bytes; immutable policy and environment intersections are verified.
+- Structured and encoded results are semantically equivalent, and Quick matches the reviewed media/method/status matrix without inspecting response bytes.
-- No response on caller interruption and no automatic logging of expected outcomes.
+- No response is fabricated for caller interruption and expected outcomes are not automatically logged.

-### Slice 5 — Performance closure
+### Milestone 5 — Performance closure (Tickets 46–49)

-Run component and in-process profiles plus the current GraphQL Gateways Benchmark through Quick's actual encoded path.
-Count only semantically correct responses.
-Compare transport backends or add raw parsing specialization only if profiles identify those seams.
-Set numeric defaults from measured allocation/live-set/throughput rather than architecture guesses.
+Integrate the latest reviewed GraphQL Gateways Benchmark only after the actual Quick encoded path and operational suite are complete.
+Establish the semantically validated gate, profile the full engine, set measured finite defaults, optimize the dominant actionable seam, and re-run the standing useful-throughput comparison.

 Exit checks:

-- Correct useful throughput is at least 85% of the leading compared gateway, or maintainers record an explicit release exception after profiles demonstrate no actionable dominant seam and all correctness/operational gates remain green.
+- Correct useful throughput is at least 85% of the leading compared gateway, or maintainers record the narrowly permitted expiring exception after profiles show no actionable dominant seam and all semantic/operational gates remain green.
-- Latency, CPU, allocation, GC, and memory are reported.
-- Audit and operational suites remain green after every optimization.
+- Latency, CPU, allocation, GC, and memory are reported, and audit/operational suites remain green after optimization.

-### Slice 6 — Tracing and release readiness
+### Milestone 6 — Tracing and release readiness (Tickets 50–52)

-Implement supported OpenTelemetry integration in a dependency-bearing module, documentation/examples, final public API review, and API/MiMa baseline for the new artifact.
+Add supported OpenTelemetry integration in its dependency-bearing module, compiling examples and migration documentation, then perform the final public API, environment-intersection, MiMa, clean-checkout, and release review.

 Exit checks:

 - Trace relationships and downstream W3C propagation pass without raw-data capture.
 - Examples for ordinary, Federation, local, and mixed graphs compile.
-- Clean-checkout audit, benchmark, operational, and release suites pass.
+- Clean-checkout audit, benchmark, operational, cross-build, documentation, and release suites pass.

 ## Acceptance oracle